bengtmartensson/Girr/README.md

 the Lirc format was never intended as an exchange format, and, as a general rule, only Lirc program can read Lirc files.
 Also, Lirc has not a viable concept of [intro- and repeat sequences](http://harctoolbox.org/Glossary.html#IrSignal).
+Lirc also does not handle meta data (manufacturer, device type, model, etc.

 This leads to our mission: